DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Mechanic: Add +1/2 (Minor/Major) to a creature's AC until the end of their next turn.
    - Prerequisites: Role: Support or Defender
    - Tags:
-- Name: Specialist (e.g., Pyromaniac)
-   - Description: You are closely attuned to a specific domain and you can’t help yourself when using it.
-You can get a little carried away, sometimes.
-   - Resource: Simple
-   - Mechanic: When pulling a a suit of your choosing, you get a +1 on a check, however you also gain the Specialist Vulnerability which means when drawing a different suit of your choosing, you get a -1 on a check.
-This Power can be taken up to 3 times, increasing the value by 1 each time.
-   - Prerequisites: Level 2
-   - Tags: Vulnerability
 - Name: Speed of the Wind
    - Description: You float about the battlefield like no other, as if walking on air.
    - Resource: Simple